Pros and cons of a revolving credit facility for UK businesses

 1. Variable cost makes budgeting harder

-Because your interest costs depend on how much you draw and for how long, the total cost of a revolving facility is harder to forecast precisely than a term loan with fixed monthly payments.
-This isn't a deal-breaker, but it does mean you need to manage the facility actively and not treat drawn balances as "free money."
+Because your interest costs depend on how much you draw and for how long, the total cost is harder to forecast precisely than a term loan with fixed monthly payments.
+This isn’t a deal-breaker, but it does mean you need to manage the facility actively.

-2. Interest rates may be higher than term loans
+2. Interest rates may be higher than secured term loans

 3. Requires discipline to manage well

 The flexibility that makes revolving credit powerful can also create a trap if the facility is mismanaged.
-Keeping a high drawn balance over a long period, essentially treating the facility as a permanent overdraft, leads to ongoing interest costs and erodes the revolving benefit.
+Keeping a high drawn balance over a long period leads to ongoing interest costs and erodes the revolving benefit.
+Responsible borrowing for UK SMEs is worth a read on this point.

 4. Limits can be reduced or withdrawn